gsiegwald/stashcloud/README.md

-# Stashcloud – Self-hosted shared drive
+# Stashcloud – Self-managed multi-user shared drive

-Stashcloud is a lightweight, self-hosted shared drive for teams, families, or groups of friends.
+> Fully provisioned end-to-end with Terraform & Ansible.
+> Enforced HTTPS, Least-privilege access and centralized logging.

+Stashcloud is a secure infrastructure for Filestash  — a lightweight web-based file manager —  with S3-compatible object storage as the backend.

-It lets you manage files from a web browser without relying on Google Drive/Dropbox-like services or sharing storage access credentials with end users.
+It provides a shared drive accessible from a web browser, without relying on services like Google Drive or Dropbox, and without exposing storage credentials to end users.

-Using Filestash as the web interface and an S3 bucket as the file repository, the stack is provisioned end-to-end securely with Terraform + Ansible.

 ## TL;DR

 ### Infrastructure provisionning